deepabhat86/cmpe273-lab1/README.md

 sys	0m0.020s
 ```

-To simulate large files, sleep(0.1) has been introduced to prove that async is faster.
+To simulate large files, sleep(0.1) has been introduced to the sync program to prove that async is faster.
 With this the times are as follows

 ```
 time python3 ext_merge_sort.py